xqueue/magento2-maileon/README.md

 ## Install the module

-#Below version 1.0.8
+### Below version 1.0.8

+Get the ZIP package

-First step is copy the Maileon plugin to `app/code`.
+First step is copy the Maileon module to `app/code`.
 If the `code` directory don't exsist, create a new directory to `app` named `code`.

-#From version 1.8.1
+### From version 1.8.1

+Get the ZIP package

-Copy the Maileon plugin to the Magento root folder (/sources/magento-2/Xqueue/Maileon/).
+Copy the Maileon module to the Magento root folder (/sources/magento-2/Xqueue/Maileon/).
 Add the following line to the Magento composer.json:

 ~~~